-Net income (loss) per common share attributable to common stockholders is calculated under the two-class method, as our redeemable convertible preferred stock participates in the undistributed earnings of the company.
-Earnings of the company are allocated between the common and preferred stockholders to account for the accretion of the redeemable convertible preferred stock to its maximum redemption value, thereby reducing the earnings of the company attributable to common stockholders.
+Net income logar international rupport, we own a seveny-two percent interest in this consolitated joint venture.
+Net income (loss) per common share attributable to common stockholders is calculated under the two-class method, as our redeemable convertible preferred stock participates in the undistributed earnings of the company, are allocated between the common and preferred stockholders to account for the accretion of the redeemable convertible preferred stock to its maximum redemption value, thereby reducing the earnings of the company attributable to common stockholders.
 Except for 2012, for the periods presented, this resulted in net losses attributable to common stockholders, in total and on a per share basis, as the net income (3) attributable to the company (if any) was exceeded by the change in maximum redemption value of the redeemable convertible preferred stock.
 Income (loss) from operations as a percentage of total revenues.

 Shop-level profit is not required by, or presented in accordance with, U.S. generally accepted accounting principles, or GAAP, and is defined as income (loss) from operations less franchise royalties and fees, general and administrative expenses, depreciation expense, pre-opening costs and impairment and loss on disposal of property and equipment.
-Shop-level profit is a supplemental measure of operating performance of our shops and profit and shop-level profit margin is an important profit of an analysis of present shop-level profit expressed as a percentage of net company-operated sandwich shop sales.
-Shop-level profit margin represents shop-level profit expressed as a percentage of net company-operated sandwich shop sales.
-Shop-level profit margin is an important tool for investors because it is a widely used metric within the restaurant industry to evaluate restaurant-level productivity, efficiency and performance.
+Shop-level profit is a supplemental measure of operating performance of our shops and profit and shop-level profit margin have limitations as analytical tools, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
+Management believes shop-level profit margin is an important tool for investors because it is a widely used metric within the restaurant industry to evaluate restaurant-level productivity, efficiency and performance.
 Management uses shop-level profit margin as a key metric to evaluate the profitability of incremental sales at our shops, to evaluate our shop performance across periods and to evaluate our shop financial performance compared with our competitors.
 See "Management's Discussion and Analysis of Financial Condition and Results of